-The StreamNet subprojects in the state agencies all contributed to development or improvement of agency data storage systems in 2016.
-Additional resources were allocated to partners at Oregon Department of Fish and Wildlife (ODFW) and Washington Department of Fish and Wildlife (WDFW) through cost savings made at USFWS.
-This was made possible in part because the Service was delayed in hiring a new Data Manager, partially funded through StreamNet.
+The StreamNet subprojects in the state agencies all contributed to development or improvement of agency data storage systems in 2017.
+Additional resources were allocated to the Washington Department of Fish and Wildlife (WDFW) through cost savings made at the Oregon Department of Fish and Wildlife (ODFW).